Recall

 * **Session-aware**: with `session_id`, it can search session cache entries first and fall through to the permanent graph if needed.

-* **Source tagging**: when results are returned as dicts, they include `_source` metadata so you can tell whether they came from `"session"` or `"graph"`.
+* **Source tagging**: each recall result includes a `source` field so you can tell whether it came from `"session"`, `"graph"`, `"trace"`, or `"graph_context"`.

 ## Where recall fits